tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 534. Hysterical:-  When you are hysterical, you shout laugh or cry in a wild excited way, without any control over yourself.

 535. Refuge:-  Shelter or protection from danger.

+### 21-Jan-21
+536. Scarlet minivet:-  brightf red bird like a cuckoo.

+537. Drongo:-  a song-bird with a stout bill.

+538. Drumming:-  falling noisily.

+539. Disconsolately:-  unhappily.

+230. ravine:-  valley.